robosavvy/vive_ros/README.md

 ### Install Steam and SteamVR

+Download latest steam version at `https://store.steampowered.com/`.
+You should get the file `steam_latest.deb` in your `~/Downloads` folder
 Install Steam:

-      sudo apt install steam
+      sudo dpkg --install ~/Downloads/steam_latest.deb

 Run Steam:

       steam

-Setup or log in into your Steam account and install SteamVR app from Steam store.
+Setup or log in into your Steam account and install SteamVR from the Steam store.

 Steam files should be located in: `~/.steam/steam`